Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-docker/advanced.md

 * SESSION_DRIVER - Change the setting from `file` to `redis` (like `SESSION_DRIVER=redis`)
 * CACHE_DRIVER - Change the setting from `file` to `redis`

+If you are unsure if the `.env` file is writable inside Docker, please make it writable for anybody (`-rw-rw-rw- or 666`).
+You can switch back to make it read only after the setup.

 ### 3. Start the application

 After you completed the above steps, run the following command to begin the container setup: